a-ads/blog/content/blog/goal-tracking-integration-with-google-analytics.md

 author: Micheal George
 thumbnail: ../../static/assets/full-11-.png
 big_picture: ../../static/assets/short-9-.png
-meta_title: Goal tracking integration with Google Analytics
+meta_title: Goal tracking integration with Google Analytics | A-ADS Blog
 meta_description: Learn how to integrate goal tracking with Google Analytics and your A-ADS campaign.
 With just a hosted website, GA account, and an A-ADS account with goal tracking enabled, you can easily measure your advertising ROI and track your website traffic.
-Follow these simple steps to complete the integration, including creating a GA account, copying and pasting the tracking code, enabling goal tracking in A-ADS, and more.
-With this integration, you can track and optimize your campaign's performance to reach your advertising goals.
+Follow these simple steps to complete the integration.
 ---
 ## What is Google Analytics?